-With the Blue Cash Everyday, you’ll only earn 3 percent cash back at U.S. supermarkets on up to $6,000 in purchases a year (then 1 percent), 2 percent back at U.S. gas stations and select U.S. department stores and 1 percent on all other purchases.
+The Blue Cash Everyday, on the other hand, offers just 3 percent cash back at U.S. supermarkets on up to $6,000 in spending each year (then 1 percent), 2 percent back at U.S. gas stations and select U.S. department stores and 1 percent on all other purchases.

-Although it comes with a $95 annual fee, the Blue Cash Preferred will earn far more cash back over time compared to the Blue Cash Everyday thanks to its welcome bonus and higher rewards rates across categories.
-Even with only casual use, the Blue Cash Preferred more than makes up for the annual fee.
+Although it comes with a $95 annual fee, the Blue Cash Preferred will help you earn more cash back over time than the Blue Cash Everyday due to its higher bonus offer and higher bonus rewards in popular categories like U.S. supermarkets, U.S. gas stations and transit.

-To compare the two cards, let’s say you spend $1,200 per month with $500 going toward groceries at U.S. supermarkets, $200 at U.S. gas stations and transit and $500 on other miscellaneous expenses.
+To show what we mean, imagine for a moment you spend $1,200 per month with $500 going toward groceries at U.S. supermarkets, $200 at U.S. gas stations and transit and $500 on other miscellaneous expenses.

-If you aren’t afraid of an annual fee and want a card that earns flexible cash back rewards, the Blue Cash Preferred is an excellent choice.
+If you aren’t afraid of an annual fee and you want to maximize rewards over the long haul, the Blue Cash Preferred is an excellent choice.
 It’s the perfect go-to credit card for earning massive rewards on some of your most common purchases, from groceries and gas to Uber rides.

-On top of the cash back rewards, the Blue Cash Preferred also gives you car rental loss and damage insurance and access to the Amex Global Assist Hotline.
+On top of the rewards you earn with your card, the Blue Cash Preferred also gives you car rental loss and damage insurance and access to the Amex Global Assist Hotline.
 You can also qualify for return protection, which is a benefit that guarantees American Express will accept the return of eligible items when the retailer won’t take them back.

 Recommended credit score

 You’ll need a good or excellent credit score (670-850) to qualify for the Blue Cash Preferred, which is standard among the best cash back credit cards.